ramirocrc/odys/docs/api/main.md

 # API Reference

-This page provides the complete API reference for the `optimes` package.
+This page provides the complete API reference for the `odis` package.

 ## Module Documentation